dfinity/motoko/stdlib/examples/produce-exchange/README.md

 the DFINITY Dapp design process on a realistic marketplace-like application.

-The concept began as a [two page Google drive document](https://docs.google.com/document/d/1AxpcuFH-x_0ZSa32DfM_BCYnGxCS37ETPNWE4BXDNdo/edit) giving the Dapp's functional specifications.
+The design began as a [two page Google drive document](https://docs.google.com/document/d/1AxpcuFH-x_0ZSa32DfM_BCYnGxCS37ETPNWE4BXDNdo/edit) giving the Dapp's functional specifications.

-The design now evolves in three places:
+The design now evolves in two places:

  1. The SDK and ActorScript teams' documentation:
     i.
 [The design document, under the SDK